 St Andrews

-One of the most famous places to the visit near Edinburgh is St Andrews and the ruins of the cathedral.
+One of the most famous places to visit near Edinburgh is St Andrews and the ruins of the cathedral.
 Built in 1158, it was the largest church built in Scotland.
-You need to plan 1h30 of driving from Edinburgh.
+You need to plan 1h30 driving from Edinburgh.

 Blackness Castle

 45 minutes East of Edinburgh, along the river Forth, Blackness castle stands on a promontory.
 Much of what is seen is from the reconstruction during the 16th century.
-Thanks to its location, the fort has a special atmosphere appreciated by visitors.
+Thanks to its location, the fort has a special atmosphere appreciated by visitors.0

 Longer Day Trips from Edinburgh

-This section has just a few suggestions, you can see my full article with the Top 10 day trips from Edinburgh
+This section has just a few suggestions, you can see my full article with the Top 10-day trips from Edinburgh.

 The Trossachs National Park